GrenderG/grenderg.github.io/_posts/2015-05-16-bit_shifting_java.markdown

 {% highlight java %}
 int div = 128 / 32;
 {% endhighlight %}
-It's working, but if you want to optimize it, just use bit shift:
+It's working, but if you want to optimize it, just use bit shifting:
 {% highlight java %}
 int bShiftDiv = 128 >> 5;
 {% endhighlight %}